 - 1. At the Command prompt, enter GMOPTIONS. - 2.
-In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click Balloon.
-The BOM Settings dialog box is displayed. - 3.
-In the Default style section, click.
-The Balloon Settings dialog box appears.
+In "GM:Standards overview" dialog box, in the Standard Elements list, double-click Balloon.
+The BOM Settings dialog box is displayed.

-4. In the Balloon list, select the balloon type.
+- 4. In the Balloon list, select the balloon type.

-Note: If the appropriate balloon type is not visible, use the scroll bar to bring it into view.
+Note:If the appropriate balloon type is not visible, use the scroll bar to bring it into view.